 - CreationDate

 - lastViewedByMeDate

 - MimeType

 - Name

-- Note: Google Drive queries on the Name field support only one wildcard, %.
+Note: Google Drive queries on the Name field support only one wildcard, %.
 Searches using this wildcard match only name prefixes.
-For example, the title "HelloWorld" would be returned with the query Name LIKE "%World".
+For example, the title "HelloWorld" would be returned with the query Name LIKE "Hello%" but not Name LIKE "%World".

-- sharedWithMe

-- Mote: Queries on the sharedWithMe field with a value of "false" are not supported, protecting confidential data.

-- starred

-- UpdateDate